A claw hammer is one of the most essential tools that every carpenter should have.

 Another type of claw hammer is called the framing hammer.
 This hammer is huge in size and can be used for framing projects.

-The large and heavy head can reduce the number of blows that is required to pound the nails in the wood.
+The large and heavy head can reduce the number of blows that are required to pound the nails in the wood.

 However, the framing hammer also has a much vertical claw than the regular claw hammer.
 The claw is designed for taking out the nail from the board rather than simply removing it.